 3. Reasons for Leaving a Job

 While layoffs have been prevalent due to current economic conditions, candidates may use this fact to their advantage with prospective employees.
 During the interview, a candidate may mislead the prospective employer to believe that they were a victim of downsizing, when they were actually terminated for performance issues or disciplinary complaints.
-In addition to interviewing references to verify the provided information, former colleagues or business partners may shed light on the “real” reason an individual left the company.
+In addition to interviewing references to verify the provided information, former colleagues or business partners may shed light on the real reason an individual left the company.
 The discovery of litigation with a former employer may also produce relevant facts about prior conflicts.

 5. Tax Liens & Financial Disputes

 The existence of tax liens, judgments or financial disputes may suggest that the candidate is under financial pressure or may be living beyond their means.
 Candidates who are under financial strain may be more susceptible towards committing fraud.
-Executive candidates with access to a company’s financials are at an even higher risk of future embezzlement.
+Executive candidates with access to a company’s finances are at an even higher risk of future embezzlement.

-6. Drink Driving arrests
+6. Drink Driving Arrests

 7. Prior Criminal Convictions